 However, if a family inquires, Project Recover is at liberty to discuss research and findings.
 That was the case with the surviving son of SSgt.
 Jimmie Doyle.

 Tommy Doyle, son of SSgt.
 Jimmie Doyle, was nearly two years old when his father was killed in action.
 However, some in his family believed that his dad had survived the war and started a new family elsewhere.
-In his sixties then, Tommy had spent his entire life under the shadow of doubt.
+In his sixties then, Tommy had spent his entire life under the shadow of a doubt.

 He and his wife reached out to Pat Scannon in 2000.
 Tommy had gotten his scuba diving certification and dove on his dad’s crash site with the Project Recover team by his side.